ObjectIsAdvantag/roomkit-collector/README.md

 ]
 ```

-Now, we wimm run the API in DEBUG mode, and with an observation window of 60 seconds (time series older than 1 minute are erased):
+Now, we will run the collector in DEBUG mode, and with an observation window of 60 seconds (time series older than 1 minute are erased):

 ```shell
 DEBUG=collector*,api*  WINDOW=60   node server.js
 ```

 All set!

-You can now query the API (make sure to replace 'Theater' below by one of your devices);
+You can now query the Collector's API (make sure to replace `Workbench1` below by one of the devices identifier configured in your devices.json):

 - GET / => healthcheck
 - GET /devices => returns the list of devices for which data is  collected